Keystone (Berkeley, California): Keystone Palo Alto

+Keystone Stockton

+Keystone Stockton, in Stockton, California, was opened by March 10, 1974.

 The Stone

+Herrera and Corona took over the lease in of a club at 412 Broadway in 1980 and began presenting the same eclectic mix of artists as an alternative to Bill Graham-run clubs.
+This version of the club was open until 1993.

-Marty Balin's Matrix at 3138 Fillmore Street closed in early 1971.
+The antecedents of the club include Marty Balin's Matrix at 3138 Fillmore Street, which closed in early 1971.
 Peter Abram, along with John Barsotti and Dave Martin, re-opened the club at 412 Broadway (previously Mr D's) in late summer 1973 but it was unsuccessful, only lasting three months.
 The New York Dolls played September 4–6.
 Bob Marley and The Wailers played October 29–30.
 Legend has it that on Halloween of 1973, Iggy and The Stooges, The Tubes and Sugardaddy played a wild show here, but this show seems to have actually taken place in January 1974 at another venue.

-412 Broadway, San Francisco, then hosted the play Bullshot Crummond and from 1980 to 1990 it was The Stone; later it was the home of Broadway Showgirls Cabaret.